tsugicloud/website/user/pages/03.about/02.documentation/02.faq/default.md

 **Can I pay for TsugiCloud?**

 No.  This is and will continue to be a free service.
 If you want to support the effort, please join and/or donate to <a href="https://www.apereo.org" target="_blank">Apereo</a> and support the Tsugi project.
-In time there will be Tsugi Commercial Affiliates that will provide an expanded version of this type of service commercially.
+You can purchase hosting for Tsugi tools from <a href="https://www.learnxp.com/" target="_blank">Learning Experiences</a>.
+Learning Experiences is a <a href="https://www.apereo.org/content/commercial-affiliates" target="_blank">Tsugi Commercial Affialiate</a>.

 **Can I build my own educational tool like these tools?**